 In 2009 I was elected to the role of Governor on the Aintree NHS Trust.
 I continue to work as a psychologist in the NHS for between 12 and 20 hours per week on a voluntary basis and on the Nursing Bank substituting for absent colleagues.

-2016 I totally retired (though am still registered with the NHS Bank and do the odd shift)... but still running erbacce-press and taking photos which fit in with the cover-design work I also do.
+2016 I totally retired (though am still registered with the NHS Bank and do the odd shift and am involved with a private counselling service)...
+I am still involved with running erbacce-press.
 Total number of books we have now published exceeds 350.

 2017 I passed my viva-voce at my first attempt and was awarded a PhD... as it turns out I am also the oldest individual to ever gain a PhD from Edge Hill University :-)